rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 ### My Voyage

 I am new to both Oberon and the Oberon System.
 Oberon language is in the tradition of ALGOL, Pascal, Modula 1 and 2 as well as incorporating ideas from the parent of Object Oriented languages Simula.
 The Oberon language reminds me of my first programming language [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal).
-Oberon's language shape is more Pascal than C. For that reason I think it has largely been overlooked by many.
+Oberon's language shape is more Pascal than C. For that reason I think it has largely been overlooked.

 Oberon 7 is Wirth's most recent refinement of the Oberon language.
 It is a terse and powerful systems language.
 It strikes a different computing path then many popular programming languages used in 2020.
 You find its influence along with Simula in more recent popular languages like [Go](https://golang.org).